Chiton: History of scientific investigation

 Chitons were first studied by Carl Linnaeus in his 1758 10th edition of Systema Naturae.
 Since his description of the first four species, chitons have been variously classified.
 They were called Cyclobranchians (round arm) in the early 19th century, and then grouped with the aplacophorans in the subphylum Amphineura in 1876.
 The class Polyplacophora was named by de Blainville 1816.

 Etymology

 The name chiton is Neo-Latin derived from the Ancient Greek word khitōn, meaning tunic (which also is the source of the word chitin).
-The Ancient Greek word khitōn can be traced to the Central Semitic word *kittan, which is from the Akkadian words kitû or kita'um, meaning flax or linen, and originally the Sumerian word gada or gida.
+The Ancient Greek word khitōn can be traced to the Central Semitic word *kittān, which derives from the Akkadian kitû (meaning "flax" or "linen"), itself a loanword from Sumerian gada.
+Beekes rejects the Semitic etymology, instead deriving the word from a Pre-Greek substrate.

 The Greek-derived name Polyplacophora comes from the words poly- (many), plako- (tablet), and -phoros (bearing), a reference to the chiton's eight shell plates.